 The Texas Education Agency provides a number of resources for school districts affected by extreme weather, natural disasters, or man-made disasters.
-These resources, including the Statewide Education Notification System (SENS), school closure and reopening forms, school waiver applications, and information for students displaced by disaster, are summarized below.
+These resources, including the Statewide Education Notification System (SENS), school closure and reopening forms, state waiver applications, and information for students displaced by disaster, are summarized below.

 1/15/2013 - Information about and resources for 2012-2013 flu season